Explicit Second-Order Min-Max Optimization: Practical Algorithms and Complexity Analysis: Preliminaries

 \section{Preliminaries}

-We present the basic setup of min-max problems under study, and we provide the definitions for the optimality criteria considered in the sequel.
-In this regard, the regularity conditions that we impose for the function $f: \br^{m+n} \mapsto \br$ are as follows: \begin{definition} A function $f$ is $\rho$-Hessian Lipschitz if $\|\hess f(\z) - \hess f (\z')\| \leq \rho\|\z - \z'\|$ for all $\z, \z' \in \br^n$. \end{definition} \begin{definition} A differentiable function $f$ is convex-concave if
+We present the setup of min-max optimization under study, and we provide the definitions for functions as well as optimality criteria considered.
+In this regard, the regularity conditions that we impose for the function $f: \br^{m+n} \mapsto \br$ are as follows: \begin{definition} A function $f$ is $\rho$-Hessian Lipschitz if $\|\hess f(\z) - \hess f (\z')\| \leq \rho\|\z - \z'\|$ for $\forall \z, \z'$. \end{definition} \begin{definition} A differentiable function $f$ is convex-concave if